 FOP Staff “Wish List”

-These are things we need.
 A donation of all or part of the cost listed is most appreciated.
-Where brand, size, and other details are indicated, this is what we actually can use, substitutions can cause some problems.
-Check with us first before dropping anything off.
+Where brand, size, and other details are indicated, this is what we actually can use, substitutions may not work.
+Please call and let us know you’re coming before dropping anything off.
 Thank you for your generosity.